-Editor’s note: Today’s post appears courtesy of our partner, Clarkston Consulting.
+Editor’s note: Today’s post appears courtesy of Aaron Chio, Associate Partner with Clarkston Consulting.

 To stay ahead of your customers’ B2B eCommerce expectations, you need a deep understanding of their needs.
 Too often in B2B eCommerce, internal user requirements are mistakenly classified as customer needs.
 In this post, we’ll outline key considerations you should keep in mind when building your company’s B2B eCommerce strategy.